hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/installing-custom-software.md

 For EasyBuild additional tools are provided, which install automatically in all architectural or the generic software stack, see below.

-Additionally, with the `Workspace` and `Workspace/home` module such software stacks can be created in your user/group space.
+Additionally, with the `Workspace` and `Workspace_Home` module such software stacks can be created in your user/group space.

 ## EasyBuild